 The Marriage and Family Clinic was a dream of owner, Kerrie Siegl.
 Her personal journey of parenting a child with special needs made her desire a clinic that provided comprehensive care to treat whole family units with a variety of needs.
-The MFC was created to be a holistic place to receive mental health services and supports.
-After a decade of working private practice, Kerrie and Melissa have been working in Central Indiana as Marriage and Family Therapists.
-Seeing the growing need for families to get services in our area, they created the MFC to be a space for support, growth, healing, and care.
+The MFC was created to be a holistic place to receive mental health therapy, developmental services, community supports and education.
+Seeing the growing need for families to get services in our area, the MFC is a space for support, growth, healing, and care.
 It is our mission to see families restored, stories processed, lives change and brokenness healed.
 We feel that providing systemic-based care, we equip individuals with long-term support for their care, improve family dynamics and communication.

 Kerrie Siegl, LMFT

 CEO of the MFC/ Clinical Director

 Kerrie has always been a woman who enjoys wearing many “hats” in life.
 She is a caregiver, a Licensed Marriage and Family Therapist, a parent, a partner, a traveler, a camper, a swimmer, and a friend.
 The industry of therapy has changed over the years, and Kerrie has enjoyed growing with the technology and moving toward evidenced-based practices that guide families in treatment.
 She started her career working with children in a preschool setting, but quickly decided that the path to supporting children is to work with their family system and the other systems they are involved in.